 Dekor Mini – $24

-Diaper Dekor makes a mini version of their diaper pail, which is perfect for grandparents.
+Diaper Dekor makes a mini version of their popular full size diaper pail, which is perfect for grandparents.
 This one opens with a foot pedal, so there’s no bending over or squishing the diaper through a tiny slot.
 Downside: it requires special refill bags.

 The Munchkin Step Diaper Pail is the best diaper pail in the “odor control” department.
 Downside: it requires special bags and a baking soda dispenser that you’ll need to buy refills for (at some point) to control odor.